"The Art Of Happiness" By HH Dalai Lama And Howard C Cutler

 All in all, the Dalai Lama recommends a kinder view on others: "Seeing others as basically compassionate instead of hostile and selfish helps us relax, trust, live at ease.
 It makes us happier."

-"The art of happiness" is a revealing book; the perfect companion on a trip to make us discover something new.
+'The art of happiness' is a revealing book - the perfect companion on a trip to make you discover something new.

 "So, by making a steady effort, I think we can overcome any form of negative conditioning and make positive changes in our lives."